SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 2/Neural_Networks_for_Absolute_Beginners_Part_2_Linear_Regression.md

 As you can see, 80% of the data i.e., 80% of 200 data points is 160 which is correct.

 So, what have we achieved till now?

 We have done the initial <b>data preprocessing</b> and also <b>explored the data</b> through visualizing it.
 This is typically the first step while modelling any machine learning algorithm.
 We have also split the data for testing the accuracy of the model once it is trained.

 What do we do next?

-Clearly as shown in the above GIF image, we need to consider a random line at first and then fit it on the data through training.
+Clearly as shown in the above Linear Regression GIF image, we need to consider a random line at first and then fit it on the data through training.

-Then the next step is to randomly <b>generate a line with a random slope and an intercept(bias)</b>.
+Therefore, the next step is to randomly <b>generate a line with a random slope and an intercept(bias)</b>.
 The goal is to achieve the best fit for the line.

 ```python
 # Function to generate parameters of the linear regression model, m & b.